hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/27__Venkatesh_Murthy.md

 >
 > *chhitvA tyaktena hastena svayaM nAtmA visheShyate.*
 > The hand which is shunned after cutting, is no more identified with
-> *Atman. *​
+> *Atman. *
 >
 > > Once I know that its a rope, there is no fear of snake.
 >
 >
-> ​What about trembling which continues after knowledge of rope ?
+> What about trembling which continues after knowledge of rope ?
 Same is the
 > case of body and activities of *GYAnI*.
 > So says *shrI sureshvarAchArya *-
 >